qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 **Don't** design large frameworks.
 Design libraries that are small, yet flexible and powerful within that constraint of smallness.
 But **do** design them.
 You do need some layers: real-world functionality should usually be built upon tools that are built on other tools.

 Focus mostly on features that you will actually use; considering those imaginary use cases is fine, but it should influence the code in ways _other than_ making it larger.
 For example, imagine ways you might improve the implementation of a component later, and then make sure that the _public interface_ is not incompaible with that hypothetical implementation.
 All too often I see interfaces that were designed for only one very specific (and poorly-thought-out) implementation.
-(That's not what interfaces are for, guys.)
+That's not what interfaces are for, guys.

+### 4. Promote reusability by organizing your code into separate _general_ and _specific_ parts ###

+This is another perspective on #0 and #1, Path of the Tool Writer and Separation of Concerns.
+Another way to say it is "separate things that change from things that stay the same"; tools change less than the things you build on top of the tools.

+Suppose you're adding support for profile pictures of your users, and you want to cache these pictures in memory. **Don't just write a `PictureCache` class to cache pictures!** _Definitely_ don't write a `ProfilePictureCache` that is specifically for profile pictures.
+Instead, start by writing an `ObjectCache` for caching _anything_, so that you can use it to cache other things later.
+Also, check the Standard Library of your language to see if it _already_ offers a cache that would meet your needs.
+If the picture cache has special requirements that somehow only apply to pictures, try to put as much code as possible in `ObjectCache` and then write small a `PictureCache` wrapper that _uses_ `ObjectCache` but also supports the special requirements.

+The [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) is super useful for promoting reusability.
+The idea is to write something general and then offer places to "plug in" specific knowledge and functionality.
+Strategies are usually functions or interfaces.
+In an Object Cache, for example, a strategy might be a function that figures out the size of each object (assuming your programming language offers no built-in way to do this).
+This function should typically a constructor parameter of the Object Cache, but it may be a property so that the strategy can be changed after the cache is created.
+Traditionally, object-oriented inheritance was used for this kind of thing, but the strategy pattern is often better because (1) a single class or component can support multiple kinds of strategy at the same time, and (2) strategies can sometimes be changed _after_ the class is constructed.

+To put this a third way, design your interfaces, classes, modules and libraries to be **generic, ignorant, and reusable.** If your code isn't separated properly, it will be designed for a _specific_ business use inside the _specific app_ you've been hired to work on.
+It may seem appealing that you're "working on the problem domain" and "tailoring your code to your employer's needs", but chances are that you're also making a _mess_ that is hard to understand, isn't flexible enough to adapt to new requirements, and can't be taken out of the current app and be plugged into a new app that has a better architecture.

+This division between general and specific should extend right up to the way you divide your software into folders, namespaces/packages, and DLLs/libraries/projects.
+If your software doesn't have a "general-purpose" or "common" folder, add one.
+I suggest three levels of specificness:

+1. Totally general stuff that would be useful in _many different industries_, e.g. graphics primitives, RPC protocols, caches, advanced data structures, an [undo stack](https://github.com/qwertie/baadia/blob/master/Util/UndoStack.cs).
+2. Stuff that is specific but _not limited to your app_, e.g. code dealing with a file or database for [DLS land parcel lookup](https://en.wikipedia.org/wiki/Dominion_Land_Survey), code to compute retail taxes for goods in specific states
+3. High-level features in a product your company sells.
+If possible, _parts_ of these features should be pushed down into layers 1 and 2.

+Finally, since high-level things depend on lower-level things (but not vice versa), designing low-level parts well (especially the _interfaces_ which which they are used) is more important than designing high-level parts well.

-### 4. Avoid multiplying the number of code entities beyond reason ###
+### 5. Avoid multiplying the number of code entities beyond reason ###

 When someone is reading your code, every new and separate entity is something that the reader has to expend mental energy to keep track of.
 Try to reduce this mental energy requirement, and your code may end up shorter as a happy side effect.
 For example, I realized that "logging" and "reporting a set of warnings and errors to a user" are mostly the same thing, so in the [Loyc.Essentials](http://core.loyc.net/essentials) way of doing things you would use the same classes and the same interface `IMessageSink` for both (sometimes I wonder if no one else has noticed this).

 Similarly I often see interfaces like `ISomethingRetriever` whose job is to retrieve some kind of object given some kind of key.
 That's basically a dictionary!
 Just implement `IReadOnlyDictionary`, you fool, or whatever your language's equivalent is.
 If you really do need a new interface, figure out if you can at least make it similar to something else in your language's standard library, if possible.
 Do not create a new and different interface every time you need to retrieve a new kind of object.
-More broadly, design your interfaces, classes, modules and libraries to be **generic, reusable, and ignorant.** Your app probably does not need to define a hundred separate interfaces.
+Your app probably does not need to define a hundred separate interfaces.

 This is similar to #2 (DRY), but different.
 For one thing, sometimes things that are fundamentally similar do not appear similar at first, and you might not notice the repetition.
 So here I am saying you should look deeply for patterns, and when you find them, unify them.